Our ESG approach ESG investment criteria

-The Credit Suisse sustainable investing framework is used to differentiate and characterize investment strategies in our offering that qualify as ESG compliant.
-The framework offers the following range of criteria and tools to measure, manage and improve the ESG performance of our sustainable offering.
+The Credit Suisse Sustainable Investing Framework is used to differentiate and distinguish investment strategies in our offerings that qualify as being ESG-compliant.
+The framework defines the following range of criteria and provides tools to measure, manage and improve the ESG performance of our sustainability offerings.

 Exclusion criteria (equity and fixed income)

 Our approach to sustainable investing begins with clearly defined exclusion criteria.
 Sectors and companies that are proven to have a detrimental impact on society or the environment will be excluded from our investment universe.
 Manufacturers of controversial weapons such as land mines and cluster bombs, as well as manufacturers of nuclear, biological and chemical weapons, are excluded from all our products (passive and active).

 In our sustainable strategies, companies that derive more than 5% of their revenue from weapons such as conventional weapons and firearms, nuclear energy, tobacco, gambling or adult entertainment are excluded as well.
 In addition, a revenue limit of 30% applies to investments in coal (coal mining and coal-based electricity generation).
 We reserve the right to lower this threshold over time to reflect the transition toward a low-carbon society.

 In addition, companies that are involved in one or multiple very severe controversies such as child labor, bribery or fatal accidents are also excluded.
 We work with external data providers to assess the exposure of firms to such business involvement or controversial behavior.